The many good charms of Prunus spinosa, commonly called blackthorn, offset the dark tidings and omens of despair rumored throughout history.

 If pruning must be done, wait until after fruiting and know that blackthorns can take severe pruning and still survive.

 The blackthorn gets its name somewhere: The thorns can grow four inches long.
-Before pruning make sure to wear the proper safety equipment.
-Blackthorn thorns are dangerous and can cause serious puncture wounds.
+Before pruning make sure to wear the proper safety equipment to avoid puncture wounds.